egberts/egberts.github.io-src/content/articles/exim4-config-check-which.md

        | grep -v "/chown" | grep -v "/ls\"" | grep -v "/chmod" \
        | grep -v "/expr" | less
 ```
-Output is a bit smaller but still monsterously long.
+Output is a bit smaller but still monstrously long.

 For the Debian Standalone setup mode of config files, I have hand-compiled the list as: